 As noted above, simply being misdiagnosed does not always rise to the level of medical malpractice.
 Rather, the plaintiff and his or her attorney must show that the doctor failed to provide medical care that met the accepted standard of care.
 The injured person must also prove that:

-- There was a cause and effect relationship between the negligent care – the deviation from the accepted standard – and the injury.
+A doctor-patient relationship existed.
+For example, it would be difficult to sue a friend or relative who advised you about medical treatment unless that person was also your doctor.
+There was an injury.
+For example, the doctor may have been negligent, but unless you can demonstrate that the negligence hurt you, there is probably no case.
+There was a cause and effect relationship between the negligent care – the deviation from the accepted standard – and the injury.
 For example, if you were undergoing treatment for cancer and developed Lyme disease, it would be hard to make a connection between the two events and you would probably have no case.

 These and other factors make it critical to have a lawyer who understands both the legal and medical issues involved in a medical malpractice case.